-Historian of science, empire and print
+Historian of science, technology and medicine

 Materials of the Mind: Phrenology, Race and the Global History of Science, 1815–1920

-My first book reconstructs the global history of phrenology through a close study of its material culture.
+reconstructs the global history of phrenology through a close study of its material culture.

 Skulls were collected in China and Africa, societies cross-circulated journals between Edinburgh and Calcutta, and translations of French phrenological works were imported into Melbourne and Boston.

 Following these objects across the globe,